wiki-me/articles/promoting_Open_Source_Projects.md

 Mention attractive features or qualities of the project, on the website/readme pages or on slant.co pros and cons lists or alternativeto reviews.

+Similarly in the release notes of a release try to add a section called "highlights" with especially attractive improvements, some users will probably not go over a long list of changes.

 add topics to the github or codeberg or whatever repository .

 Link to the those pages from your website and ask for good reviews and likes.